 |Post boxes||Postal workers|

 |Beaches||Life guards, members of the public|

 - Other information pages in the Infectious diseases section of this site, including Hepatitis A, B & C, HIV/AIDS, etc.

-- Further information on infectious diseases can be obtained from community and public health offices (for example the Victorian Government Department of Health and Human Services or the Better Health Channel)
+- Further information on infectious diseases can be obtained from community and public health offices (for example the Victorian Government Department of Health and Human Services or this information on Needlestick Injuries on the Better Health Channel)

 - The UK union Unison poster/leaflet: Needle Safety at Work [pdf] - intended to provide clear straightforward advice to reduce sharps injuries.

 - Now archived, but useful for reference purposes: National Code of Practice for the Control of Work Related Exposure to Hepatitis and HIV (blood-borne) Viruses [NOHSC: 2010 (2003)]